CortexIntelligentAutomation/docs/content/en/docs/2025.5/Guides/user-guides/user-interfaces/gateway/dev/flows-explorer.md

 * Groups cannot be renamed
 * When performing a search in Flows Explorer, only the matching flows are displayed without any indication of the flow’s location.
 * A search in the Flows Explorer only searches the current group or child groups for matching flows.
 To search the entire hierarchy, the search must be undertaken at the top-level of the Flows Explorer.
-* The data entered into the Description field when creating a new group or flow is not surfaced anywhere in the system.
+* The data entered into the Description field when creating a new group or flow is not surfaced anywhere in the platform.
 * When creating a new item, only the existing permissions may be changed.
 It is not possible to add additional permissions.

 ## See Also